Manifesto.

 Here are some of the most essential features of verification:

-Review by Management: The task of project management needs to be conducted in manners that paves way for routine, simple visibility into their state not only in selecting the best candidates for the job – It also helps in the review of the overall development and the design of the project.
+Review by Management: Project management needs to be conducted in a manner that paves the way for routine, simple visibility into their state.
+This helps not only in selecting the best candidates for the job but also in reviewing the overall development and design of the project.
 For management review, general project documentation is the most viable practice.

-Review by Peer: The conduct of regular code and design peer reviews is a must.
+Review by Peer: Conducting regular code and design peer reviews is a must.
 This will aid in guaranteeing that every task has steadily stayed at the highest level.
-Furthermore, it will ensure a feasible way to pass on ideas as well as techniques throughout the organization.
-This review process, not only ensures engagement among individuals, but also creates a sense of growth and learning on each level.
+Furthermore, it will ensure a feasible way to pass on ideas and techniques throughout the organization.
+This review process ensures engagement among individuals and creates a sense of growth and learning on each level.

-QA: It is imperative that a personnel beyond the development team comprehensively exercise the project, and this should be done before the client(s) are permitted to go through the created code.
-It is advised that this personnel should send the project to the developers if he deems necessary.
+QA: It is imperative that personnel outside the development team comprehensively exercise the project.
+This should be done before the client(s) are permitted to review the created code.
+It is advised that this personnel send the project to the developers if he deems it necessary.

 Flexibility

-We believe that our employees as well as their owned projects have a great deal of sophistication and complexity.
-Besides some essential practices such as the style of coding, and source management, the methodological “excesses” should be unique according to the client and the project.
-At the time of a project initiation, it should be decided either it is best to conduct a huge design in advance even before creating code, or to utilize an iterative design approach.
-This is very important as the wrong match could end up resulting as the project’s failure.
+We believe that our employees, as well as their own projects, have a great deal of sophistication and complexity.
+Besides some essential practices, such as the style of coding and source management, the methodological “excesses” should be unique to the client and the project.
+At the time of a project initiation, it should be decided whether it is best to conduct a huge design in advance, even before creating code, or to utilize an iterative design approach.
+This is very important as the wrong match could end up resulting in the project’s failure.

 The Right Balance

-Our flexibility is directly related with the aim of finding “the right balance” as we believe it is important to successfully complete every single project that offers what it supposed to and even exceed expectations.
-While choosing practices to use on any given project, every single one should be selected keeping in mind the acceptable strictness level, as this will assist in attaining a successful project.
-It must be noted that any project that is demanding a lot of efforts in its code and design’s documentation is likely to miss its deadline.
-Moreover, any project in which documentation is done without much effort can jeopardize the maintenance programmers’ success later on as they would be required to utilize their precious time and energies to reverse engineer the project – only to gain better understanding of it.
+Our flexibility is directly related to the aim of finding “the right balance,” as we believe it is important to successfully complete every single project that offers what it is supposed to and even exceed expectations.
+While choosing practices to use on any given project, every single one should be selected with the acceptable strictness level in mind, as this will assist in attaining a successful project.
+It must be noted that any project that demands a lot of effort in its code and design documentation is likely to miss its deadline.
+Moreover, any project in which documentation is done without much effort can jeopardize the maintenance programmers’ success later on as they would be required to utilize their precious time and energies to reverse engineer the project – only to gain a better understanding of it.

-We always opt for those appropriate tools and techniques that are the simplest.
+We always opt for the appropriate tools and techniques that are the simplest.

 “Discipline is the bridge between goals and accomplishment.” – Jim Rohn.